You Say Crock Pot, I Say Slow Cooker

 Stewing is the same, but the liquid usually covers the meat.
-Because of the low temperature (usually a simmer, or about 185-200F), the connective tissues that make the meat tough actually melt and are broken down into gelatin.
+Because of the low temperature (usually a simmer, or about 185-200F), the connective tissues that make the meat tough melt and break down into gelatin.
 And gelatin is what gives stews and braises their lip-smacking goodness.

 A Little Crock Pot History

 Crock Pots were introduced in the United States in 1971 by the Rival Corporation.
-They did not make a huge splash, however, until they changed the design in 1974, making the cooking vessel removable.
-This was pretty novel, actually, and the idea really caught on with people.
+However, they did not make a considerable splash until they changed the design in 1974, making the cooking vessel removable.
+This was pretty novel, and the idea caught on with people.

 How Did Crock Pots Get Such a Bad Reputation?